Photo: R. Whittaker

 RW: So was it because you picked up the book by Gershom Scholem [Major Trends in Jewish Mysticism]?

 JN: Yes.
 That was amazing.
 A revelation.
 It just came to me.
-I'd never seen it written anywhere.
+I'd never seen it written anywhere (two triangles - one pointing up, one pointing down).
 So I continued teaching and, after a couple of years, I moved to a new place.
 I was unpacking and there was this book by Gershom Scholem.
-I wondered why the hell did I have this book?
-Not only is it about Judaism-which I didn't care about-but about mysticism, which I cared even less about!
-And both, together, it was quadrupled!
+I wondered "Why the hell do I have this book?"
+Not only is it about Judaism - which I didn't care about - but about mysticism, which I cared even less about!
+So both, together, it was quadrupled!

 RW: Do you think there's more awareness of those aspects of Judaism today?